akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 reason for the auxiliary information to be provided as a @scala[`Future`]@java[`CompletionStage`], in the future).
 The secret that makes this work is that Akka Streams implicitly implement pervasive flow control, all operators respect back-pressure.
-This allows the throttle combinator to signal to all its upstream sources of data that it can only accept elements at a certain rate—when the incoming rate is higher than one per second the throttle operator will assert *back-pressure* upstream.
+This allows the throttle operator to signal to all its upstream sources of data that it can only accept elements at a certain rate—when the incoming rate is higher than one per second the throttle operator will assert *back-pressure* upstream.